Stepan Hiha: Later years and death

+In November of 2025, Hiha was hospitalized due to complications associated with diabetes.
+He underwent a second surgery on the knee, after which his leg had to be amputated, which caused him to fall into a coma.
+On the evening of 12 December, Stepan Hiha died at the age of 66, after spending a month in the intensive care unit of the First Territorial Medical Center of Lviv.
+A farewell ceremony was held for Hiha on 14 December in the Saints Peter and Paul Garrison Church in Lviv.
+The next day, he was buried in the Lychakiv Cemetery.

+Work

-Hiha has collaborated with a number of poets, including Vasyl Kuzan, Vadym Kryshchenko, Stepan Haliabarda, A. Demydenko, A. Fihliuk, and A. Drahomyretskyi, among others.
+Hiha collaborated with a number of poets, including Vasyl Kuzan, Vadym Kryshchenko, Stepan Haliabarda, A. Demydenko, A. Fihliuk, and A. Drahomyretskyi, among others.

-As a songwriter, composer, and performer, he is known for other popular songs, including "Ostannia Nich" ("The Last Night"), "Natali", and "Koroleva" ("Queen").
+As a songwriter, composer, and performer, he was known for other popular songs, including "Ostannia Nich" ("The Last Night"), "Natali", and "Koroleva" ("Queen").
 His discography includes the albums Koroleva (1995) and Druzi Moi (1997).
-He has toured extensively in France, Italy, Germany, Canada, and the United States.
+He toured extensively in France, Italy, Germany, Canada, and the United States.